 - Fewer stressful conflicts

-Creating a supportive atmosphere for the team should be among your biggest priorities as a leader.
+Supporting employees in the workplace should be among your biggest priorities as a leader.
 Your attitude toward projects and routine tasks builds your reputation in the team and motivates them to give their best.
-Here’s how to offer the best support to your employees:

 - Engage in frequent and empathic communication

 Empathic communication brings your employees together and cultivates productive teamwork.
 It’s important to conduct frequent team meet-ups to keep everyone informed about their roles and expectations.